 Reports can be filed as early as Jan.
 1, with varying deadlines based on the type of entity.
 Corporation reports are due by June 30, LLC reports by Sept.
 30 and the remaining types due by Dec.
 31. The Department of State will remind businesses of the due dates approximately two months in advance, but it’s a good idea to be proactive in this first year to make sure that your contact information is valid and hasn’t changed in the years since you filed your last 10-year report … which is part of the reason for requiring the yearly reports in the first place.

-It’s critical to understand that this is a state-required report that’s totally different from the federal Beneficial Ownership Interest (BOI) registration rule that’s been suspended while the rule is being litigated in federal court.
+It’s critical to understand that this is a state-required report that’s totally different from the federal Beneficial Ownership Interest (BOI) registration rule that’s been suspended by the U.S. Treasury.
 This state yearly report is similar to reports required in many other states, and will stay in place regardless of the outcome of the litigation over the BOI rule.

 Additional information and instructions are available through the Department of State website.
 This page includes background on the rule, a detailed FAQ and specific instructions on how to file these reports online through the department’s online portal.